-This species reach 4 inches (10 cm) in length (nose to base of tail, the tail can reach up to 4 inches, approximately 10 cm), and have a darker-coloured grey fur.
+These species reach 4 inches (10 cm) in length (nose to base of the tail, the tail can reach up to 4 inches, approximately 10 cm), and have a darker-coloured grey fur.
 You can distinguish them from young rats by their thin tail, large eyes, and small feet and head.

 Image by: Duncan Hull